kevoomedia/BMW-MD/Kévøø.md

 ## Contributions

-Contributions to *BMW-MD* are welcome!
+Contributions to *Kévøø😜-Md* are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
 ## THANKS TO [GOD]

 ## License

-The *BMW-MD* is released under the [MIT License](https://opensource.org/licenses/MIT).
+The *Kévøø😜-Md* is released under the [MIT License](https://opensource.org/licenses/MIT).

 Enjoy the diverse features of the *BMW-MD*  to enhance your Whatsapp more enjoyable ☣Powered by Ibrahim Tech